 The Pepco Building is a 22,659 square foot single-storey industrial development constructed in 1977 and located in the Nisku Business Park.
 This business park was established in 1973 to serve the province's oil and gas industry and is located next to Highway 2, a major artery serving the province of Alberta.
 The Pepco Building is comprised mainly of industrial shop space, with a small office and a recently constructed sandblasting shop.
-The tenant, Pepco Pipe Services, was incorporated in 1981 and provides pipe and coating services to the oil and gas industry.
+The building is 100% leased to Pepco Pipe Services, which was incorporated in 1981 and provides pipe and coating services to the oil and gas industry.